REFSQ2021 will host a Doctoral Symposium for PhD students whose research relates to the field of Requirements Engineering. The Symposium goals are:

 Call for Papers

 Following the time-honoured tradition of REFSQ, the Symposium will revolve around structured presentations and discussions, with ample time devoted to comments from the floor.
 A number of senior researchers will attend the event.
-Due to the pandemic, the event will ensure access to remote participants who cannot attend in person.
-This year the Doctoral Symposium will host three mentoring events:
+Authors of papers whose country or working organization impose restrictive travelling conditions, will be exceptionally allowed to present their work remotely

-- A Research Abstract (max 6 pages + 1 for references, CEUR style) describing the problem you are addressing (what is unsatisfactory in the current state of the world?), its relevance (why would anyone care if the problem was solved?), your proposed solution (how do you plan to attack the problem?), the novelty of the problem, of the solution, or both (nobody identified the problem or provided the solution before you – i.e., what is your original contribution), the research method you are applying (which method are you following to get to the solution, and how do you prove it solves the problem?), and the progress in your research (where are you, how long to the final destination?).
+- A Research Abstract (max 6 pages + 1 for references, CEUR style) describing the problem you are addressing (what is unsatisfactory in the current state of the world?), its relevance (why would anyone care if the problem was solved?), your proposed solution (how do you plan to attack the problem?), the novelty of the problem, of the solution, or both (nobody identified the problem or provided the solution before you – i.e., what is your original contribution), the research method you are applying or you plan to apply (which method are you following to get to the solution, and how do you prove it solves the problem?
+How do you intend to evaluate your solution?), and the progress in your research (where are you, how long to the final destination?).
 The Research Abstract should contain a short survey and pointers to relevant literature.
 The abstract needs to be uploaded in EasyChair.

 - A Letter of Recommendation from your primary supervisor or advisor.
 The letter need not discuss the research (which is already covered in your abstract) but should include a short statement about your position as a PhD student, the starting and expected completion date of your PhD, and an assessment of the current state of your research (including expectations about the final delivery).
 The supervisor or advisor needs to send the letter to the two co-chairs by email (see addresses below).

 Submissions will be evaluated based on the quality of the Research Abstract, and of the interest of the research described therein.
 Accepted papers will be published in CEUR proceedings.
-Submit your paper EasyChair before 8 February 2021.
+Submit your paper on EasyChair by 28 January 2022.